ZeeshanMukhtar1/JS-Playbook/README.md

 <details> <summary>Strings</summary>
 A string is a sequence of characters enclosed in single quotes (‘’) or double quotes (“”).
 For example:
 <pre><code>
-const myString = 'Hello, world!'; // using string literal const anotherString = String('I am a string'); // using String() constructor
+const myString = 'Hello, Zeeshan!'; // using string literal const anotherString = String('I am a string'); // using String() constructor
 </code></pre>
 Strings are <a href="https://developer.mozilla.org/en-US/docs/Glossary/Immutable">immutable </a>, which means that their contents cannot be changed once created.
 However, you can create a new string based on the original string using string methods such as `slice()`, `concat()`, `replace()`, and others.
 For example:
 <pre><code>
-const myString = 'Hello, world!';
+const myString = 'Hello, Zeeshan!';
 const newString = myString.slice(0, 5); // returns 'Hello'
-const concatenatedString = myString.concat(' How are you?'); // returns 'Hello, world!
-How are you?' const replacedString = myString.replace('world', 'universe'); // returns 'Hello, universe!'
+const concatenatedString = myString.concat(' How are you?'); // returns 'Hello, Zeeshan!
+How are you?' const replacedString = myString.replace('Zeeshan', 'universe'); // returns 'Hello, universe!'
 </code></pre>
 You can also access individual characters of a string using bracket notation.
 For example:
 <pre><code>
-const myString = 'Hello, world!';
+const myString = 'Hello, Zeeshan!';
 const firstCharacter = myString[0]; // returns 'H'
 const lastCharacter = myString[myString.length - 1]; // returns '!'
 </code></pre>
 JavaScript provides many built-in string methods that you can use to manipulate and work with strings.
 Some of the most commonly used methods include `toUpperCase()`, `toLowerCase()`, `trim()`, `split()`, `charAt()`, and others.
 For example:
 <pre><code>
-const myString = ' Hello, World! ';
+const myString = ' Hello, Zeeshan! ';
-const uppercaseString = myString.toUpperCase(); // returns ' HELLO, WORLD! '
+const uppercaseString = myString.toUpperCase(); // returns ' HELLO, Zeeshan! '
-const lowercaseString = myString.toLowerCase(); // returns ' hello, world! '
+const lowercaseString = myString.toLowerCase(); // returns ' hello, Zeeshan! '
-const trimmedString = myString.trim(); // returns 'Hello, World!'
+const trimmedString = myString.trim(); // returns 'Hello, Zeeshan!'
-const splitString = myString.split(','); // returns [' Hello', ' World! ']
+const splitString = myString.split(','); // returns [' Hello', ' Zeeshan! ']
 const thirdCharacter = myString.charAt(2); // returns 'H'
 </code></pre>
 </details>